hydrusnetwork/hydrus/docs/help_my_media_folders_are_broke.md

 Tell the 'repair locations' dialog that that location is where everything missing is located.
 The client should now boot.
 If the starting page in your session has file results, you may get some error spam--wait it out.

-Open up 'database->move media files' and 'remove/de-weight' your extract location.
+Open up `database->locations` and 'remove/de-weight' your extract location.
 Tell it to 'move files', and it will migrate the empty folders out of your extract location and into your normal file storage.

 Open up 'help my media files are broke.txt' in this same directory to learn about how you can get the client to scan for and try to recover your missing files.